Cuyahoga SWCD is selling Native Seed Packets!

-Horticultural Planting Guide - Cleveland Metroparks put together this native plant resource guide for more ideas for your garden planters, beds, etc. Most plants listed are carried by local nurseries.
+Landscaping for Biodiversity with Ohio Native Plants - A Species Guide for Plantings - Cleveland Metroparks put together this native plant resource guide for more ideas for your garden planters, beds, etc. Most plants listed are carried by local nurseries.

 Native Plant list - Cleveland Metroparks put together this more comprehensive native plant list, which includes some harder to find plants.

 Native Plant list 2 - Cleveland Museum of Natural History native plant recommendations for landscaping

 Native Plant Nurseries - website listing regional nurseries (once on the website, scroll down to the map, and click on a location you'd like more information about)